toxyy/loadmorematcheshalo/README.md

-Add back load more matches functionality on Halo Waypoint via Tampermonkey script
+Add back load more matches functionality on Halo Waypoint via Tampermonkey script, hopefully they will add it themselves someday

 (youtube video)